bennypowers/bennypowers.dev/posts/2026-05-28-let-equals-equal-equals.md

   Browser vendors themselves ship extension APIs (`dom.openOrClosedShadowRoot`) to bypass them.

+But even setting the data aside: **if I have a reference to a node in a closed shadow root, I should be able to use it.** Full stop.
+Having the reference means someone -- the component author, a framework, my own code -- already decided to share it.
+The encapsulation boundary was already crossed.
+The platform shouldn't second-guess that decision, especially not by silently breaking an accessibility feature.

+The component author is a grown-up.
+If they expose a node reference, they accept that it might be used.
+And the user of assistive technology deserves to have that accessibility relationship work, regardless of what mode some `attachShadow` call used three layers up the DOM tree.

 The spec is constraining a heavily-used imperative accessibility API to protect encapsulation guarantees that almost nobody uses, that provide no real security, and that actively harm the constituency the web platform